 No matter how careful you are, weather happens.
 Hail storms are unpredictable, and they can cause serious damage to vehicles.
-Whether your car is hit by a few hail stones or whether your car now looks like a golf ball, fixing hail damage can be expensive.
-Exactly how much does hail damage repair cost?
-In this article, we provide a comprehensive guide to navigating car hail damage repair costs and how to get the best outcome possible — for your car and for your wallet.
+Whether your car is hit by a few hail stones or whether it now looks like a golf ball, fixing hail damage can be expensive.
+In this article, we provide a comprehensive guide to navigating car hail damage repair costs and how to get the best outcome possible — for your car and your wallet.

-The hail damage repair cost will vary based on the type of insurance you possess.
+The hail damage repair cost varies based on the type of insurance you possess.
 If you’ve discovered hail damage on your car, the first thing you should do is determine if you have comprehensive coverage car insurance or liability insurance.
-Comprehensive coverage protects even against non-crash related events, so it covers a number of environmental catastrophes – including hail damage.
-But does liability coverage cover hail damage?
+Comprehensive coverage protects even against non-crash related events, so it covers a number of environmental catastrophes — including hail damage.
 A liability policy does not cover hail damage.
-If you’re not sure what kind of plan you have, call your insurance provider and learn as soon as possible.
-Though it will always state the policy type on your insurance card.
+It will always state the policy type on your insurance card, but if you’re not sure what kind of plan you have, call your insurance provider and ask as soon as possible.

-Now, it is possible that even with comprehensive coverage, the damage to your car is such that even insurance isn’t going to cover it.
-What may happen that the hail damage isn’t severe enough to reach your deductible.
-Most deductibles are $250-$750.
+Now, it is possible that even with comprehensive coverage, the damage to your car is such that insurance won’t cover it.
+This can happen when the hail damage isn’t severe enough to reach your deductible.
+Most deductibles are between $250 and $750.
 If you have comprehensive coverage, you’ll have to pay your comprehensive deductible.
-So minor hail damage may not warrant an insurance claim, since the cost isn’t going to surpass your deductible.
-But there’s a lot to find out before you decide whether you’ll get help from insurance…
+So minor hail damage may not warrant an insurance claim, because the cost isn’t going to surpass your deductible.
+But there’s a lot to find out before you decide whether you’ll get help from insurance.

 It’s important to get a damage appraisal estimate before contacting insurance.
 You can either do this yourself or take the car to a shop.
 Nearly every shop will give you a free estimate.
-If their estimates do not surpass your deductible by at least $100, there’s really no reason to report the damage to insurance.
-Because you’ll have to pay the entire deductible anyway and filling out the paperwork is a chore.
-Skipping that alone is worth more than $100 for most people.
-Here’s how to give your car a hail repair appraisal.
-This way, you can at least get a good idea how much it’ll cost to fix.
+If their estimates doesn’t surpass your deductible by at least $100, there’s really no reason to report the damage to insurance — you’ll have to pay the entire deductible anyway and filling out the paperwork is a chore.
+Skipping paperwork alone is worth more than $100 for most people.

-According to AutoWorks, it will cost approximately $30-$45 to repair small dents located in easily accessible areas like the hood, trunk, or roof.
-For medium-sized dents, the price per dent increases by about ten dollars, costing $40-$55, and large dents may cost $75-$80.
+According to AutoWorks, it will cost approximately $30 to $45 to repair small dents located in easily accessible areas like the hood, trunk, or roof.
+For medium-sized dents, the price per dent increases by about $10, costing $40 to $55, and large dents may cost $75 to $80.

 Hood Damage Cost